 Community-based cohort studies using echocardiography report all-cause mortality rates of 2-3% per year, with estimates of 10-years survival rates around 80-82%.
-However, mortality is much lower in studies which are based on people who were previously undiagnosed (around 6 per 10,000 per year).
+However, mortality rates are much lower in studies which are based on people who were previously undiagnosed (around 6 per 10,000 per year).

-A prospective autopsy study in England identified 453 SCDs between 1994-2003, with 6.2% attributable to HCM.
-The incidence of SCD from HCM is around 0.5-1 per million per year.
+A prospective autopsy study in England identified 453 SCDs between 1994-2003, with 6.2% attributed to HCM.
+The incidence of SCD due to HCM was around 0.5-1 per million per year.

-Athletes with HCM appear to be at increase risk of SCD, supported by the observation that SCD may occur during or just after vigorous exercise.
-Retrospective studies in Italy and the USA suggest that HCM is responsible for between 5.5% and 36% SCD respectively.
+Athletes with HCM appear to be at increased risk of SCD, supported by the observation that SCD may occur during or just after vigorous exercise.
+Retrospective studies in Italy and the USA suggest that HCM is responsible for between 5.5% and 36% of SCD respectively.